ChanChar/unsplash_pictures/README.md

 python3 unsplash_pictures.py
 ```

-This will create a directory on your desktop named "unsplash" and fill it with the ten most recent photos from unsplash.
+This will create a directory on your desktop named "unsplash" and fill it with the most recent photos from unsplash.

-Each file will be named as "Photographer-RandomHex.jpeg."
+Each file will be named as "Photographer-###.jpeg."

 ### If you want to specify your own directory:

 Change the value of "desktop_unsplash_dir" to the path of your choosing.